Research-active Faculty from Across the Globe

 Learn about our faculty researchFaculty Profiles Areas of Expertise Research Reports Faculty News

 Rights Make Might!
 Reproductive Rights as Economic Empowerment for Women and Young Girls

-In March 2015, Dr. Catalina Herrera-Almanza, Assistant Professor of International Affairs and Economics, will participate in a panel event for the 59th Session of the Commission on the Status of Women for the United Nations.
+On March 17 2015, Dr. Catalina Herrera-Almanza, Assistant Professor of Economics and International Affairs, participated in a panel event for the 59th Session of the Commission on the Status of Women for the United Nations.
 The panel summary is as follows: